Starrett City

-Starrett City (formally known as the Spring Creek Towers) is a housing development in the Spring Creek section of East New York, in Brooklyn, New York City.
-It is located on a peninsula on the north shore of Jamaica Bay, bounded by Fresh Creek to the west and Hendrix Creek to the east.
+Starrett City (also known as the Spring Creek Towers) is a housing development in the Spring Creek section of East New York in the New York City borough of Brooklyn.
+It is located on a peninsula on the north shore of Jamaica Bay, bounded by Fresh Creek and Canarsie to the west and Hendrix Creek to the east.
 Starrett City contains both residential and commercial buildings.
 The residential portion of the property contains eight "sections" in a towers in the park layout.
 The complex also contains a community and recreation center, as well as two schools.

 Plans for developing the site of Starrett City date to 1962, when an investment group bought the property with the intention of developing a residential complex called Park Shore Village.
 The group ultimately withdrew from the project, and another cooperative housing project named Twin Pines Village was proposed by the United Housing Foundation in 1967.
 Control of the complex was handed to Starrett City Associates in 1971, and Starrett City opened in 1974.
 The complex assumed the name of Spring Creek Towers in 2002, though it is still popularly known as Starrett City.

 Starrett City is part of Brooklyn Community District 5, and its primary ZIP Code is 11239.
 It is patrolled by the 75th Precinct of the New York City Police Department.
 Politically it is represented by the New York City Council's 42nd District.

 Description

 The Spring Creek Towers site (commonly known as Starrett City) is located on a peninsula on the north shore of Jamaica Bay, bounded by Fresh Creek to the west and Hendrix Creek to the east.
 The development is bound to the north by Flatlands Avenue and to the south by Seaview Avenue and the Shore Parkway section of the Belt Parkway system.
 Pennsylvania Avenue runs north-to-south through the complex, with Louisiana Avenue at the west end and Van Siclen Avenue at the east end.

 The development originally spanned 153 acre before being subdivided in 2009 as part of a refinancing.
 It now occupies 140 acre, after several parcels of undeveloped land were separated out from the residential site.
 The housing development contains 5,881 apartment units in 46 buildings, which range from 11 to 20 stories high.

 The development was designed by Herman Jessor, organized in the towers in the park layout.
 The buildings utilize a simple "foursquare" design.
 The residential portion of the property has eight "sections" each including several buildings, its own field, recreational area (jungle gym, park, handball court, basketball court) and a five-story parking garage for residents in that section.
 These sections are Ardsley, Bethel, Croton, Delmar, Elmira, Freeport, Geneva, and Hornell, which are each named after municipalities in New York State.
-The residential part of Starrett City also includes eight parking garages, a community center, and two public schools.
+The residential part of Starrett City includes eight parking garages, a community center, and two public schools.
 The area contains a shopping center as well.
 Starrett City is said to be the largest federally assisted rental property in the United States.